Zingle/rest-api-documentation/contacts/POST_create.md

 ### URI Parameters
 Field | Description
 --- | --- | ---
-return_existing | If set to 1 and a contact already exists with one of the specified channel types and values, the existing contact will be returned.
-No data will be updated.
+return_existing | If set to 1 and a contact already exists with the specified channel type and values, the existing contact will be updated with the new custom field values and the existing contact will be returned.
+You can only use this option if the channels array has exactly one element.
 ### Body Parameters
 Field | Data Type | Required | Description
 --- | --- | --- | ---